Adamant-im/adamant-api-jsclient/docs/guide/library-initialization.md

   checkHealthAtStartup: false, // default is `true`

   /**
+   * Minimum ADAMANT Node version (inclusive).
+During health checks, nodes
+   * running an older version are reported and excluded from both API and
+   * WebSocket selection.
+Omit to accept any version.
+   */
+  minVersion: '0.8.0', // default is unset

+  /**
    * 'none' (-1) < 'error' (0) < 'warn' (1) < 'info' (2) < 'log' (3).
    */
   logLevel: 'info', // default is `3` ('log')